RoryHemmings/CTFTools/README.md

   Searches specified file for flags, which have the form ``ExampleFlag{this_is_a_flag}``<br>
   Usage ```python3 flagex.py <path> <padding:optional>```<br>
   path - path to file to search<br>
-  padding - how far in front of each flag to check for alphanumeric characters
+  padding - how far in front of each flag to check for alphanumeric characters (default 10)